jbranch96/OpenWeatherMap-API/ReadMe.md

-This folder contains source code and an executable build for a simple weather monitioring UI application that utilizes the Weather Map API to get current weather data via utilization of an API key embedded in an HTTP request.
+This folder contains source code and an executable build for 3 simple weather monitioring applications that utilizes the Weather Map API to get current weather data via utilization of an API key embedded in an HTTP request.

+One of the 3 applications is written in LabVIEW, the other two are written in Python (GUI app and CLI app).

 LabVIEW source code written in LabVIEW 2021 - 32 bit, Windows 10 enviroment